ricardoRamoM/Vending-Machine---Basys-3---VHDL/README.md

 When the confirmation signal (Confirm) is activated ('1'), the circuit calculates the value of the change as the difference between the accumulated money (accumulatedmoney) and the price of the product (Productprice).
 This value is then stored in the "change_value" signal.

+## Demultiplexer to show numbers on display

+The circuit shown is a multiplexer (mux) that is responsible for controlling which display should turn on.
+This is achieved using a clock signal (clk1000hz) and a state signal (refresh_state).

+The mux has 4 outputs, which represent the 4 displays in the circuit.
+To determine which display should be turned on, a process based on a counter is used that runs through all possible state values.

+The "show_display" process uses a sequence of 16 possible values for the state, which are divided into 4 substates of 4 values each.
+Each substate represents a different state that the mux must be in to control which display should turn on.

+The mux also uses a register called "display_sel" to store the current display selection.
+The "curr_display" signal is used to send this information to the outside of the mux.

+Additionally, the "show_display" process uses a set of case instructions to determine which values should be shown on the displays based on the current display selection and other input signals (Confirm_purchase_IN).

+Finally, it is worth mentioning that the circuit design is based on a multiplexer with a minimum of components, which facilitates its implementation and reduces costs.
+However, the use of a register and a counter also involves some consumption of additional resources in terms of time and area.

 ## Confirm purchase with LEDS

 This code is responsible for displaying a bit pattern on LEDs after confirming a purchase.